Maternal Child Health

 You’re pregnant!
 That’s wonderful!
 As your healthcare company, we want to be here for you during every step of your pregnancy.
 That’s why we offer our Start Smart for Your Baby program.
 This program is designed to provide you information throughout your pregnancy and the first year of your baby’s life.

-Please call us at (866)495-6738 TDD/TTY: (877)613-2076 so we can help you schedule appointments with your doctor, provide transportation to appointments and answer any questions you have during your pregnancy.
+Please call us at (866)495-6738 TDD/TTY: (877)613-2076 so we can help you schedule appointments with your doctor, help arrange transportation to appointments, provide support, resources and answer any questions you have during your pregnancy.
 You can also submit a notification of pregnancy (NOP) form on our secure member portal.
 Just visit our website for more information https://member.cenpaticoaz.com.

 What's good for you is good for your baby